covcom/304CEM/labs/week3/slides3.md

 var s = new Person("Simon", "Willison");
 ```

+## Constructors 2

-* `new` is strongly related to `this`:
+`new` is strongly related to `this`:

   * creates a brand new empty object
   * calls the function specified
   * sets `this` to the new object
   * returns the new object

-* Functions that are designed to be called by 'new' are called "constructor functions".
+Functions that are designed to be called by 'new' are called "constructor functions".

 ## Inheritance With Prototypes

-So how do we do inheritance in JS?
+If we can construct "classes", how do we do inheritance in JS?

 * JS is a "prototypal" inheritance language
-* Objects inherit properties _from other objects_:

 ```javascript
 Person.prototype.fullName = function() {